All library locations will close at 12 p.m. on Friday, December 8.

 Organizations and/or individuals using meeting rooms shall be liable for all damages, expense and loss, including theft and property loss, caused by any person who attends, participates in, or provides good and services connected with the organization’s or individual’s use of the facility and all tangible property.
 Replacement value may be used by the Library to determine the charge for damages.

-Study rooms are to be used for literacy tutoring, group and small group meetings of no more than four (4) individuals.
+Study rooms are to be used for tutoring, individual, or small group meetings of no more than four (4) individuals.

 Study rooms are not to be used for commercial purposes as outlined in section 1.7.1.